List of awards and nominations received by Andrew Garfield

 Andrew Garfield is an English and American actor known for his performances on stage and screen.
-Over his career he has received a British Academy Television Award, a Golden Globe Award and a Tony Award as well as nominations for two Academy Awards, three British Academy Film Awards, a Laurence Olivier Award, a Primetime Emmy Award, and three Screen Actors Guild Awards.
+Over his career he has received a British Academy Television Award, a Golden Globe Award and a Tony Award as well as nominations for two Academy Awards, three British Academy Film Awards, a Laurence Olivier Award, a Primetime Emmy Award, and three Actor Awards.

 Garfield received acclaim for his role as Eduardo Saverin in the drama The Social Network (2010), earning nominations for the BAFTA Award for Best Actor in a Supporting Role and the Golden Globe Award for Best Supporting Actor – Motion Picture.
 He went on to receive nominations for two Academy Awards for Best Actor for his portrayals of Desmond Doss in the war film Hacksaw Ridge (2016) and Jonathan Larson in the musical Tick, Tick...
 Boom!
 (2021).
 He won the Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy for the latter.

 For his roles on television he won the British Academy Television Award for Best Actor for his role as former prison inmate in the British Channel 4 drama Boy A (2008).
 He was nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie for his role as police Detective in the FX on Hulu true crime drama miniseries Under the Banner of Heaven (2022).

 On stage, Garfield made his Broadway debut portraying Biff Loman in the 2012 revival of the Arthur Miller tragic American play Death of a Salesman for which he was nominated for the Tony Award for Best Featured Actor in a Play.
 He played Prior Walter in the revival of Tony Kushner's epic play Angels in America on the West End in 2017 receiving a nomination for the Laurence Olivier Award for Best Actor.
 He returned to Broadway in 2018, where he reprised the role and won the Tony Award for Best Actor in a Play.